-The amount at which Propery, plant & equipment are included in the balance sheet, i.e. their historic cost or current value less the cumulative amounts provided for depreciation.
+The amount at which fixed assets are included in the balance sheet, i.e. their historic cost or current value less the cumulative amounts provided for depreciation.

 Net Current Realisable Costs

 The cost of replacing an asset, or its nearest equivalent, that reflects its current condition.